 - 15 novelty stands

-- 25 feet from end zone to first row spectator
+- 25 feet from end zone to the first-row spectator

 - 30 miles of heating pipe keep the field at 62 degrees

 - 32 concession stands

 - 48 irrigation heads keep the natural grass turf happy and green